YheChen/YheChen/README.md

 # Yanzhen Chen

-Currently working as a Software Engineer on Co-op at Bree.
+Currently working as a Software Engineer on Co-op at Bree (YC 21).

 Computer Science student at the University of Toronto, pursuing minors in Mathematics and Statistics.